unsplash/unsplash_rb/README.md

 ### Public-scope actions

-If you are *only* making public requests (i.e. nothing requiring a specific logged-in user, for example photo uploads or private user details), then you're ready to go!
+If you are *only* making public requests (i.e. nothing requiring a specific logged-in user, for example liking photos or accessing private user details), then you're ready to go!

 Looking for details of a specific photo?
 Find it by ID: